 \subsubsection{Context Distribution Variance-Based Fusion Weights}

-For an input frame with index $i$, given its unimodal latent distributions $\mathcal{N}(\mu_V^i,\,\sigma_V^i)$ and $\mathcal{N}(\mu_A^i,\,\sigma_A^i)$ over its audio and visual temporal context separately, we first compute the $L2$ norms of their variance values $\| \sigma^i_V \|_{2}$ and $\| \sigma^i_A \|_{2}$.
+\ch{For an input frame with index $i$, given its unimodal latent distributions $\mathcal{N}(\mu_V^i,\, {\sigma^i_V}^2)$ and $\mathcal{N}(\mu_A^i,\, {\sigma^i_A}^2)$ over its visual and audio temporal context embeddings separately}, we first compute the $L2$ norms of their variance values $\| {\sigma^i_V}^{2} \|_{2}$ and $\| {\sigma^i_A}^2 \|_{2}$.
 As discussed above, these variance norm values are assumed to represent modality-specific certainty or informativeness w.r.t.\ predicting the target emotions.
 By normalising the variance norm values of the audio and visual modalities, we derive fusion weights that are used in a simple linear fusion model of the audiovisual temporal context ($h^i_{VA}$) :